junxit/us-congress-bills-117/metadata.md

 - 2022-03-09 — Table motion to reconsider first divided question Agreed to by the Yeas and Nays: 270 - 157 (Roll no. 67).
 - 2022-03-09 — Table motion to reconsider second divided question Agreed to by the Yeas and Nays: 249 - 180 (Roll no. 68). (text: CR H1405-1407)
 - 2022-03-09 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the first portion of the divided question.
+- 2022-03-10 — Amendment SA 4983 proposed by Senator Kennedy. (consideration: CR S1109; text: CR S1109) To provide emergency assistance for disaster response and recovery, and for other expenses, directly related to Hurricanes Laura, Delta, and Ida and to provide assistance for the Port Infrastructure Development Program.
+- 2022-03-10 — Amendment SA 4983, under the order of 3/10/2022, not having achieved 60 votes in the affirmative, not agreed to in Senate by Yea-Nay Vote.
+35 - 64.
+Record Vote Number: 77.
+- 2022-03-10 — Amendment SA 4984 proposed by Senator Schumer. (consideration: CR S1089; text: CR S1089) To add an effective date.
+- 2022-03-10 — Amendment SA 4985 proposed by Senator Schumer to Amendment SA 4984. (consideration: CR S1089; text: CR S1089) To modify the effective date.
+- 2022-03-10 — Amendment SA 4986 proposed by Senator Schumer. (consideration: CR S1089; text: CR S1089) To add an effective date.
+- 2022-03-10 — Amendment SA 4987 proposed by Senator Schumer to Amendment SA 4986 (the instructions of the motion to refer). (consideration: CR S1089; text: CR S1089) To modify the effective date.
+- 2022-03-10 — Amendment SA 4988 proposed by Senator Schumer to Amendment SA 4987. (consideration: CR S1089; text: CR S1089) To modify the effective date.
+- 2022-03-10 — Amendment SA 4989 not agreed to in Senate by Yea-Nay Vote.
+49 - 50.
+Record Vote Number: 75.
+- 2022-03-10 — Amendment SA 4989 proposed by Senator Lee. (consideration: CR S1106; text: CR S1106) To prohibit funding for COVID-19 vaccine mandates.
+- 2022-03-10 — Amendment SA 4990 not agreed to in Senate by Yea-Nay Vote.
+35 - 64.
+Record Vote Number: 76.
+- 2022-03-10 — Amendment SA 4990 proposed by Senator Braun. (consideration: CR S1107; text: CR S1107) To prohibit funds from being used for earmarks.
+- 2022-03-10 — Measure laid before Senate by unanimous consent. (consideration: CR S1088-1089, S1110-1111)
+- 2022-03-10 — Message on House action received in Senate and at desk: House amendment to Senate amendment.
+- 2022-03-10 — Motion by Senator Schumer to concur in the House amendment to the Senate amendment to H.R.
+2471 made in Senate.
+(CR S1089)
+- 2022-03-10 — Motion by Senator Schumer to concur in the House amendment to the Senate amendment to H.R.
+2471 with an amendment (SA 4984) made in Senate.
+(CR S1089)
+- 2022-03-10 — Motion by Senator Schumer to concur in the House amendment to the Senate amendment to H.R.
+2471 with an amendment (SA 4984) withdrawn in Senate.
+- 2022-03-10 — Motion by Senator Schumer to refer to Senate Committee on Appropriations the House message to accompany H.R.
+2471 with instructions to report back forthwith with the following amendment (SA 4986) made in Senate.
+(CR S1089)
+- 2022-03-10 — Motion by Senator Schumer to refer to Senate Committee on Appropriations the House message to accompany H.R.
+2471 with instructions to report back forthwith with the following amendment (SA 4986) withdrawn in Senate.
+- 2022-03-10 — Proposed amendment SA 4984 withdrawn in Senate.
+- 2022-03-10 — Proposed amendment SA 4986 withdrawn in Senate.
+- 2022-03-10 — Resolving differences -- Senate actions: Senate agreed to the House amendment to the Senate Amendment to H.R.
+2471, under the order of 3/10/2022, having achieved 60 votes in the affirmative by Yea-Nay Vote.
+68 - 31.
+Record Vote Number: 78.
+- 2022-03-10 — Roll call votes on amendments in Senate: Amendment SA 4983, under the order of 3/10/2022, not having achieved 60 votes in the affirmative, not agreed to in Senate by Yea-Nay Vote.
+35 - 64.
+Record Vote Number: 77.
+- 2022-03-10 — Roll call votes on amendments in Senate: Amendment SA 4989 not agreed to in Senate by Yea-Nay Vote.
+49 - 50.
+Record Vote Number: 75.
+- 2022-03-10 — Roll call votes on amendments in Senate: Amendment SA 4990 not agreed to in Senate by Yea-Nay Vote.
+35 - 64.
+Record Vote Number: 76.
+- 2022-03-10 — SA 4985 fell when SA 4984 withdrawn.
+- 2022-03-10 — SA 4987 fell when SA 4986 (the instructions of the motion to refer) was withdrawn.
+- 2022-03-10 — SA 4988 fell when when SA 4987 fell.
+- 2022-03-10 — Senate agreed to the House amendment to the Senate Amendment to H.R.
+2471, under the order of 3/10/2022, having achieved 60 votes in the affirmative by Yea-Nay Vote.
+68 - 31.
+Record Vote Number: 78.
+- 2022-03-10 — Senate amendment not agreed to: Amendment SA 4983, under the order of 3/10/2022, not having achieved 60 votes in the affirmative, not agreed to in Senate by Yea-Nay Vote.
+35 - 64.
+Record Vote Number: 77.
+- 2022-03-10 — Senate amendment not agreed to: Amendment SA 4989 not agreed to in Senate by Yea-Nay Vote.
+49 - 50.
+Record Vote Number: 75.
+- 2022-03-10 — Senate amendment not agreed to: Amendment SA 4990 not agreed to in Senate by Yea-Nay Vote.
+35 - 64.
+Record Vote Number: 76.
+- 2022-03-10 — Senate amendment proposed (on the floor): Amendment SA 4983 proposed by Senator Kennedy.
+- 2022-03-10 — Senate amendment proposed (on the floor): Amendment SA 4984 proposed by Senator Schumer.
+- 2022-03-10 — Senate amendment proposed (on the floor): Amendment SA 4985 proposed by Senator Schumer to Amendment SA 4984.
+- 2022-03-10 — Senate amendment proposed (on the floor): Amendment SA 4986 proposed by Senator Schumer.
+- 2022-03-10 — Senate amendment proposed (on the floor): Amendment SA 4987 proposed by Senator Schumer to Amendment SA 4986 (the instructions of the motion to refer).
+- 2022-03-10 — Senate amendment proposed (on the floor): Amendment SA 4988 proposed by Senator Schumer to Amendment SA 4987.
+- 2022-03-10 — Senate amendment proposed (on the floor): Amendment SA 4989 proposed by Senator Lee.
+- 2022-03-10 — Senate amendment proposed (on the floor): Amendment SA 4990 proposed by Senator Braun.
+- 2022-03-10 — Senate amendment submitted
+- 2022-03-10 — Senate amendment submitted
+- 2022-03-10 — Senate amendment submitted
+- 2022-03-10 — Senate amendment submitted
+- 2022-03-10 — Senate amendment submitted
+- 2022-03-10 — Senate amendment submitted
+- 2022-03-10 — Senate amendment submitted
+- 2022-03-10 — Senate amendment submitted
+- 2022-03-10 — Senate amendment submitted
+- 2022-03-10 — Senate amendment submitted
+- 2022-03-10 — Senate amendment submitted
+- 2022-03-10 — Senate amendment submitted
+- 2022-03-10 — Senate amendment submitted
+- 2022-03-10 — Senate amendment submitted
+- 2022-03-10 — Senate amendment submitted
+- 2022-03-10 — Senate amendment submitted
+- 2022-03-10 — Senate amendment submitted
+- 2022-03-11 — Message on Senate action sent to the House.
+- 2022-03-14 — Presented to President.
+- 2022-03-14 — Presented to President.
+- 2022-03-15 — Became Public Law No: 117-103.
+- 2022-03-15 — Became Public Law No: 117-103.
+- 2022-03-15 — Signed by President.
+- 2022-03-15 — Signed by President.